Wendi-L/ParaSiF_FEniCS_Solver_Update/README.md

 It includes two parts:
 * Code clean-up/optimisation.
-This part aims to clean-up and optimise the ParaSiF FEniCS in terms of its ease of read for collebration and long term maintaince.
+This part aims to clean-up and optimise the ParaSiF FEniCS in terms of its ease of read for collaboration and long term maintenance.
 It will based on FEniCS-v2019.1.0.

 * FEniCS-v2019 -> FEniCS-X transfer.
-This part aims to transfer the code from FEniCS-v2019.1.0 to FEniCS-X-v0.5.1+, by using the updated APIs and new features in FEniCS-X.
+This part aims to transfer the code from FEniCS-v2019.1.0 to FEniCS-X-v0.7.2+, by using the updated APIs and new features in FEniCS-X.

 ## Branching Strategy